ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 EOF
 ```

-Again will try to check if our pod is in running state.
+Again will try to check if our pod is in a running state

 ```bash
 crictl pods